The following speakers have been confirmed for Data Day Texas 2016, with still more to come.

 He is the author of "Creating a Data-Driven Organization" (O'Reilly, 2015)

-While at Data Day Seattle, Carl will also be signing his new book, Creating a Data Driven Organization
+While at Data Day Texas, Carl will also be signing his new book, Creating a Data Driven Organization

 Lukas Biewald (SF Bay)